 Following his undergraduate studies, Dr. Nowland attended Texas A&M University's College of Veterinary Medicine where he received his Doctorate of Veterinary Medicine in 1984.
 His areas of special professional focus include emergency medicine and surgery.
 He is a member of the American Veterinary Medical Association, Texas Veterinary Medical Association, Texas Academy of Veterinary Practice and Comal County Veterinary Medical Association.
 He also has been in the Rotary Club for more than 20 years, 15 of those as a member of the board of directors.

-Dr. Nowland's interests include running, biking, triathlons, watching his daughters play tennis, watching Aggie sporting events, and any and all baseball.
+In his spare time, Dr. Nowland's interests include running, biking, watching Aggie sporting events, and any and all baseball.

 "Even as a small child my ambition was to one day become a veterinarian," she says.
 "I grew up in a family of animal lovers, with three brothers and one sister.
 My parents were very tolerant of our longing for oodles of pets.
 We had a large variety, including dogs, cats, horses, rabbits and even a pet raccoon.
 The first pet I remember having was a Guinea pig.
 My father was a medical doctor and, along with my love for animals, he became my inspiration early on to become a doctor for animals."